 Together with wife and fellow artist Veronica Casares Lee, Pat moved to Patzcuaro, Mexico in 2006.
 The couple spent nine years in Mexico honing their craft, raising, and enjoying their two children, planting trees, and building an Artist Residency, home, and studio on three acres with a view of lake Patzcuaro.

-Pat is a sculptor whose work is narrative driven and often deals with the human condition.
+Pat is a self-taught sculptor whose work is narrative driven and often deals with the human condition.

 Pat and his family live in New Orleans, LA.
 Along with wife Veronica Casares Lee and fellow artist Gerald Haessig, Pat has founded Clay Born New Orleans.
 Clay Born allows the members to pool resources, talents, and knowledge, across mediums to tackle larger scale projects, and offer free classes for our community.